-- LSAT LR and RC questions tend to be more difficult than the corresponding GMAT questions.
-This one can be an eye-opener if you aren't aware of it beforehand.
-The general difficulty level of the LSAT when it comes to LR and RC is higher than that of the GMAT, so you have to keep that in mind when using LSAT questions as practice.
-You may see your percentage of correct answers drop a bit because of it, but that's nothing to worry about.
-As it turns out, that higher difficulty is actually a desirable thing: it's always better to study with more challenging materials because then the real thing seems easier.
+LSAT LR and RC questions tend to be more difficult than the corresponding GMAT questions.
+This one can be an eye-opener if you aren’t aware of it beforehand.
+The general difficulty level of the LSAT LR and RC is higher than that of the GMAT.
+You have to keep that in mind when using LSAT questions as practice.
+You may see your percentage of correct answers drop a bit because of it, but that’s nothing to worry about.
+As it turns out, that higher difficulty is actually a desirable thing.
+It’s always better to study with more challenging materials because then the real thing seems easier.

-- LSAT problems tend to use language and ideas in a more precise way than the GMAT.
-This phenomenon often makes an appearance in harder questions, but I've always felt the use of language and the presentation of concepts on the GMAT is "looser" and less precise than it is on the LSAT.
-This makes some sense, because the law itself is built on the precision use of language, and while business certainly requires the same at times (especially in contracts, which are again in the legal world), language is not built into the process in quite the same way.
+LSAT problems tend to use language and ideas in a more precise way than the GMAT.
+This phenomenon often makes an appearance in harder questions, but I’ve always felt the use of language and the presentation of concepts on the GMAT is “looser” and less precise than on the LSAT.
+This makes some sense, because the law itself is built on the precise use of language.
+While business certainly requires the same at times, language is not built into the process in quite the same way.

-- The LSAT includes reasoning and question types that do not appear on the GMAT.
+The LSAT includes reasoning and question types that do not appear on the GMAT.
 This one is important in order to avoid wasting valuable study time.
 For example, the LSAT will occasionally test Formal Logic in Logical Reasoning problems but the GMAT never tests that reasoning type.
-In other areas, such as conditional reasoning, the LSAT tends to present a wider range of ideas, and to test those ideas in a more advanced form than the GMAT (which tests conditional reasoning only occasionally, and in a fairly rudimentary form).
-On the other hand, the GMAT tests Numbers and Percentages far more frequently than does the LSAT (again, this makes sense because business is much more about numbers than is law).
+In other areas, such as conditional reasoning, the LSAT tends to present a wider range of ideas, and to test those ideas in a more advanced form than the GMAT.
+The GMAT tests conditional reasoning only occasionally, and in a fairly rudimentary form.
+On the other hand, the GMAT tests Numbers and Percentages far more frequently than does the LSAT.
+This makes sense because business is much more about numbers than is law.

 Because of the differences above, simply taking previously released LSATs in whole (which are called “PrepTests“) can be challenging.
 One way around this is to use books where the questions are separated into groups based on question type.
 In these books, all of the Weaken questions are collected together, all of the Must Be True questions are in a different section, and so on.
 That helps focus your studying because you can avoid certain reasoning types, such as the aforementioned Formal Logic.
 Alternately, you can use the score analysis of each LSAT PrepTest (such as those found here), and then do only the questions that correspond to those found on the GMAT).

-Lastly, what if you are taking both tests, perhaps in pursuit of a JD/MBA degree (or even if you are still trying to decide whether you should get a JD or an MBA)?
+Lastly, what if you are taking both tests?
+Perhaps in pursuit of a JD/MBA degree (or if you’re still trying to decide whether you should get a JD or an MBA)?
 In that case, which exam should you take first?
 The answer to this is quite clearly that you should take the LSAT first, then take the GMAT afterwards.
 Preparing for the LSAT first will give you a broader and deeper knowledge of Logical Reasoning and Reading Comprehension, and then when you get to the GMAT, the Verbal section of that test will seem easier (that said, GMAT Sentence Correction questions are no joke, and require serious study so take that into account).

 Have any questions or comments?
 Please post them below!